jfilus/byteWIKI/docs/source/softwaredevelopment.rst

 **Image size is to small:**
-If you encounter that your image size is to small to install additional software, please have a look at the IMAGE_ROOTFS_SIZE variable under meta-bytesatwork/recipes-core/images/bytesatwork-minimal-image.bb
+If you encounter that your image size is to small to install additional software, please have a look at the :guilabel:`IMAGE_ROOTFS_SIZE` variable under :guilabel:`meta-bytesatwork/recipes-core/images/bytesatwork-minimal-image.bb`

 -  Increase the size if necessary.